learn-good/llm-repo-understanding/README.md

 ```

 #### Customize File Selection
-Review the output filetree and remove or mark files you don't want analyzed.
+Review the xmlft and remove or mark files you don't want analyzed.
 There are two ways to exclude content:

 1. **Complete Removal**
-   - Delete entries from filetree.xml to fully exclude them
+   - Delete entries from `filetree.xml` to fully exclude them
    - Files won't appear in any summaries

 2. **Partial Exclusion**
    - Add `ignore="true"` to entries you want to skip but keep visible
    - Example: `<directory name="somedir" ignore="true">`
-   - Ignored items won't be summarized individually
+   - Ignored items won't be summarized individually by LLM
    - Ignored items will still appear in the overall repo structure
    - `get_input_tokens_info.py` will skip ignored items

-This helps reduce processing costs by focusing on relevant content.
+This helps reduce inference costs by focusing on relevant content.

 ## Step 4: Enrich the filetree with file and directory summaries